MindsHub/crop-detection/README.md

 ## Repository file tree

-- The `crop_detection` folder is a python module to import
+- The `crop_detection/` folder is a python module to import
+- The `converters/` folder contains scripts useful to build a dataset in the `dataset/` folder

 ## Model name